aws-samples/baseline-environment-on-aws/README.md

 ### Deploy

-Login to Management Account with SSO.
+Login to Management Account with AWS SSO.

 > Audit account can configure only with AWSControlTowerExecution Role on Management Account